Skip to content

 AdjustPdifference

-Notice how switching between the different methods and window sizes in the GIF below changes the derivative shape.
+Notice how switching between the different methods and window sizes in the GIF below changes the derivative shape and hence, impacts the CPG values calculated.

 ChooseDerPCalculation